MicrosoftDocs/visualstudio-docs/docs/ide/codespaces/customize-codespaces.md

 ### An example

-Here is a simple example setting an environment variable.
+Here is a simple example installing the .NET Core Entity Framework command-line tool, `dotnet-ef`.

 **devcontainer.json**